 Meet the Quirky New MG3 City Car

-MG is back and they’re entering one of the most competitive corners of the market with their new city car.
+The MG3 is a new city car.
 Let’s see what it’s all about...

 The MG3 offers a wonderfully affordable alternative to city cars like the KIA Rio and Ford Fiesta, while offering a far more simple spec and engine lineup.
 So simple, in fact, that there is only one engine available.
 A 1.5-litre petrol unit with Dual Overhead Cams mated exclusively to a 5-speed manual gearbox.
 That should speed up the decision making for prospective buyers.
 The engine is actually pretty handy, it puts out 106 PS which is plenty for a car of this size, and it will return 42 mpg on a combined cycle, which is reasonable.

 There are 3 trim levels available for the MG3, the ‘Explore’ from £9,495, the ‘Excite’ from £11,395 and the ‘Exclusive’ from £12,795.
 The cheapest ‘Explore’ model is actually pretty well equipped from the standard.
 LED Daytime running lights, USB, Bluetooth, Hill hold control and front and rear electric windows are all included at no extra cost.
 Work up to the ‘Excite’ spec and features such air con, steering wheel mounted controls, a rear spoiler, alloys, Apple CarPlay, an 8” touch screen and reverse sensors are thrown in, among a load of other features.
 This is the spec that offers the best value for money.
 The top of the range ‘Exclusive’ takes all the features of the lower two specs and adds Sports seats, cruise control, a reversing camera and an improved sound system for an extra £1,400 over the ‘Excite’.